Borjomi, Georgia

 Borjomi is a hydrothermal health spa resort in the southern region of Samskhe-Javakheti in Georgia.
 This picturesque valley of 10,500 residents lies within the Agura River gorge at an altitude of 800 m.
 Borjomi has an international reputation for its geothermal spring mineral water resources.
 Its accessible location in the beautiful Lesser Caucasus Mountains attracts tourists in search of nature, escape and enlightenment tourism opportunities year round.

-Borjomi’s mineral waters were first mentioned as early as the 15th century but gained wider notoriety when the daughter of Evgeny Golovin, viceroy of the Russian Czar in the Caucasus, was cured there.
+Borjomi’s mineral waters were first mentioned several centuries ago but gained wider notoriety when the daughter of Evgeny Golovin, viceroy of the Russian Czar in the Caucasus, was cured there.
 The Yekaterinsky spring and the Yevgeniyevsky springs are named after them, respectively.

 Borjomi mineral water has become a well known brand and a calling card for Georgia.
 The sulfuric water’s healing properties are proven to be directly beneficial to the digestive system and metabolism.
 Today, Borjomi mineral water is sold in over 30 countries.
 Samples and history of the brand can be found in the Museum of Local Lore.
 The primary water source is found in Borjomi Central Park.